What is a Letter of Credit – How to Raise Funds The Right Way

 Not so long ago we were asked to work with a small London based building company who had been awarded a nicely sized contract to build a brand new, modern sports facility in the United Arab Emirates.

-The high end sports facility would include a swimming pool, saunas in the changing rooms, two basketball courts, a full size gym with aerobic equipment as well as a lounge area complete with table tennis and pool tables and health bar.
 As you can imagine, this type of facility doesn’t come cheap and the contract value was negotiated and agreed at just over £1.6 million (GBP).
 This included the raw materials, exporting of the required materials that could not be sourced within the UAE and the construction of the facility.

 How To Raise £1.6m